 by Linda Mainland

 Linda Mainland taught at Sun Valley School in Mercer County, WV.
 Her bachelor's degree is from Concord College.
 She was named Outstanding Teacher at Sun Valley School in 1989.
 This article is reprinted with permission from Journey Through Fantasy Literature: A Resource Guide for Teachers.
 Vol. II, p.
 108. Ed.
 Roberta T. Herrin.
 It was developed during a Teachers Institute sponsored by East Tennessee State University and the National Endowment for the Humanities.
 In 1990-91, participants took the institute goals and ideas back to their classrooms for a year-long study of fantasy literature.
 Guided by mentors, they worked in small cluster groups, which met once in the fall of 1990 and once in the spring of 1991.
 This article provides good examples of ways to connect study of Appalachian folktales with other classic stories for children.
-Links on tale titles below are to AppLit's annotated bibliographies on those tales.
+Links on tale titles below are to AppLit's annotated bibliographies, which are updated periodically to list new as well as older retellings of those tales.

 class at Sun Valley School has been on a six-week fantasy journey pursuing giants